csci104/site/labs/lab4/index.md

 If you run `make`, this will fail.
 You will be filling in all the `<???>` at the end of the lab.

+[] Fill in the blanks in the sample code to get your program to successfully compile

 ### 4 - More Makefiles

 #### 4.1 - Variables